 If you supply the qualifier, whether password or charset, it IS case-sensitive.

+If the source string cannot be encoded (or encrypted) with the specified charset (or password), the function returns an empty string ("").
+You can call the GETERROR$() function to get an error message.

 "ENCRYPT", "DECRYPT", and "URL" can be used on any BASIC! string.
 The string is converted to a byte stream, then the byte stream is encrypted or URL-encoded.
-For encryption, the byte stream is always converted using UTF-8.
-Users of URL-encoded strings generally expect UTF-8, too, so that is the default behavior if you omit the optional charset parameter, but you can specify a different character encoding.
+The encrypted byte stream is converted to string format using the Base64 representation of binary data (see comment for "BASE64" in the table above.
+URL-encoded strings do not require this extra step.

+"ENCRYPT_RAW" and "DECRYPT_RAW" are intended for use with binary data in a buffer string.
+A buffer string is a special use of the BASIC! string in which each 16-bit character consists of one byte of 0 and one byte of data.
+"ENCRYPT_RAW" can encrypt a buffer string or an ASCII text string, but using it on Unicode text will corrupt the string.
+After encryption, the result is returned in another buffer string.

 "BASE64" also converts its string to a byte-stream before encoding it to Base64.
 The default conversion, using UTF-8, works with any BASIC! string; specifying another character set encoding may corrupt data.

 Normally, you would use "BASE64" on binary data in a buffer string.
-This is the format returned by the Byte.read.buffer command, for example.
-A buffer string is a special use of the BASIC! string in which each 16-bit character consists of one byte of 0 and one byte of data.
 In this case, you may specify any valid charset with no data corruption.
 The encoding string will change, but it can always be decoded using the same charset.

 See the two-parameter form of ENCODE$(), below, for a partial list of valid charsets.